rzabolotin/pet_projects/README.md

 # 💡 My pet projects 🐶
-> This a humble list of my projects.
+> This a humble list of my pet projects.
 > All of them we made during my learning path from 2020 year.
 > Main field of my interest is data engineering and data science.